Food aid is piling up inside Gaza. Here's why it's not reaching those in need

 U.N. cites multiple barriers to delivering aid

 However, the U.N. and aid groups say Israel’s responsibility doesn’t end at the crossing.
-They say the ongoing Israeli military operations across Gaza, along with severe shortages of fuel and trucks, and looting in Gaza by armed Palestinians are crippling their ability to collect this aid from Kerem Shalom.
+They say the ongoing Israeli military operations across Gaza, along with severe shortages of fuel, and looting in Gaza by armed Palestinians are crippling their ability to collect this aid from Kerem Shalom.

 Some Western aid workers overseeing efforts in Gaza describe that side of the crossing as reminiscent of the "Mad Max" movies.